puresight/puresight.github.io/tech/static-site-generators.md

 For most clients, this is way overkill.
 It’s overhead.
 It makes digital life less scalable and more complex;
 less maintainable, and more expensive.
 Usually websites only change when a story or graphic is edited or added by a human, right?
 So [static site generators](https://www.staticgen.com/) leverage this by generating all pages of the website when there’s an actual change made.
-Boom, no moving parts.
-You get fast, maintainable, secure, and reliable tech you can trust.
+Boom, no moving parts: You get fast, maintainable, secure, and reliable tech you can trust.

-There are situations where a web CMS is justified and appropriate in the enterprise; we should use the right-sized tool for the task.
+There are situations where a web CMS is justified and appropriate in the enterprise.
+We should use the right-sized tool for the task.

 ## Jekyll